Alice Kaplan: Awards and honors

-Kaplan’s memoir, French Lessons (1993), was a finalist for the National Book Critics Circle Award in biography/autobiography and was named a New York Times Notable Book.
-Her book The Collaborator: The Trial and Execution of Robert Brasillach (2000) received the Los Angeles Times Book Award in History, and was a finalist for the National Book Critics Circle Award in nonfiction and the National Book Award, which praised the book as the "definitive account of Brasillach’s crime and punishment."
-It was also listed as a New York Times Notable Book and an American Library Association Notable Book of the Year.
+Kaplan's memoir, French Lessons (1993), was a finalist for the National Book Critics Circle Award for Biography and was named a New York Times Notable Book.
+Her book The Collaborator: The Trial and Execution of Robert Brasillach (2000) received the Los Angeles Times Book Prize for History, and was a finalist for the National Book Critics Circle Award for Nonfiction and the National Book Award, which praised the book as the "definitive account of Brasillach's crime and punishment."
+It was also listed as a New York Times Notable Book and an American Library Association Notable Book.
 The Interpreter (2005) received the Henry Adams Prize from the Society for History in the Federal Government.

-Looking for The Stranger: Albert Camus and the Life of a Literary Classic (2016) was a finalist for the National Book Critics Circle Award in criticism, the prix Médicis essai, and the Grand Prix des lectrices de Elle.
-It was also included on the New York Times list of 100 Notable Books of 2017 and received the Gustav Ranis International Book Prize from Yale’s MacMillan Center.
-Her 2024 book Baya ou le grand vernissage received an honorable mention from Prix Littéraire Fetkann!
+Looking for The Stranger: Albert Camus and the Life of a Literary Classic (2016) was a finalist for the National Book Critics Circle Award for Criticism, the Prix Médicis essai, and the Grand Prix des lectrices de Elle.
+It was also a New York Times Notable Book of 2017 and received the Gustav Ranis International Book Prize from Yale's MacMillan Center.
+Her 2024 book Baya ou le grand vernissage received an honorable mention from the Prix Littéraire Fetkann!
 Maryse Condé.
-In 2025, she received Le Prix special de l’Académie des Jeux floraux for her collective oeuvre.
+In 2025, she received Le Prix special de l'Académie des Jeux floraux for her collective oeuvre.

 Kaplan is a former Guggenheim Fellow (1994), a member of the American Academy of Arts and Sciences (2009), and a recipient of the French Legion of Honour (2013).
-In 2001, she was appointed an Officer in the Ordre des Palmes Académiques by the French Ministry of Education.
-She is a trustee of the Camargo Foundation in Cassis, France, and has held fellowships from the Stanford Humanities Center and the National Humanities Center.
+In 2001, she was appointed an Officer in the Ordre des Palmes académiques by the French Ministry of National Education.
+She was a trustee of the Camargo Foundation in Cassis, France, and has held fellowships from the Stanford Humanities Center and the National Humanities Center.

 Public engagement

-Kaplan is an active public intellectual and has contributed to publications such as the New York Review of Books, The Nation, and The Paris Review.
-She has participated in numerous interviews and lectured in the U.S., France, and Algeria, often discussing topics like translation, memory, and French-Algerian history.
+Kaplan has contributed to publications such as The New York Review of Books, The Nation, and The Paris Review.
+She has lectured in the U.S., France, and Algeria, discussing topics like translation, memory, and French-Algerian history.

-She has served as a judge for several literary prizes, including the National Book Award, the American Library in Paris Book Award, and currently services the French Voices Translation jury of the Cultural Services of the French Embassy in New York (now Albertine Foundation).
+She has served as a judge for several literary prizes, including the National Book Award and the American Library in Paris Book Award, and currently serves on the selection committee for the Albertine Foundation Literature and Translation Grant.
 She was a member of the usage panel of the American Heritage Dictionary from 1997 until 2018, when the panel stopped its activity.

-Kaplan is a founding member of the MaisonDAR collective, a pluridisciplinary space dedicated to fostering reflection, creation and practice among artists and researchers in Algiers.
-She participated with the other members of that group in the “Champs des Possibles” project, which offered workshops and internships in cinema, photography, and literature.
-Her book group, “Lioum Adab,” began in 2022 as part of that project, and has continued beyond.
+Kaplan is a founding member of the MaisonDAR collective, a multidisciplinary space dedicated to fostering reflection, creation and practice among artists and researchers in Algiers.
+She participated with the other members of that group in the "Champs des Possibles" project, which offered workshops and internships in cinema, photography, and literature.
+Her book group, "Lioum Adab," began in 2022 as part of that project, and has continued beyond.